DC00/dc00.github.io/_posts/2018-07-04-mental-health-part-1.md

 Over on Barstool the topic of thick skin was discussed once again.
 The management at the company maintains that their special sauce is being edgy in today's mainstream news environment - edgy with objectively rude and crass insults in the name of views and clicks.
 One blogger, Nate, [explained](https://youtu.be/PQrosqG-J7g?t=10m14s) that if you can survive this environment it makes you "better."

 I think it is easy to say that people just need a thicker skin to deal with the negativity that apparently comes with social fame.
 I also think a lot of people that go into an on-camera role believe that the work will make them better.
-A better and more famous celebrity, but not a better person.
+A better and more famous celebrity, but probably not a better person.